SLT-World/SLBr/README.md

 # Taking advantage of the powerful Chromium platform

 SLBr uses the fast, light speed [**CEFSharp**](https://github.com/cefsharp/CefSharp) which is a wrapper around the [**Chromium Embedded Framework (CEF)**](https://bitbucket.org/chromiumembedded/cef/src/master/) to render webpages.
-This project would not be at this stage if it there wasn't CEFSharp.

 # Roadmap
 - [ ] Cefsharp features settings